cseelhoff/coreos/README.md

 ## To-Do
 Change from using A records for all of the container on the pihole to using CNAME records

-Make the script more non-destructive
+    - fixed except for the new .yml.
+That still needs to be updated to be in line with start.sh Make the script more non-destructive

 add acme.json check